RamXX/cfjump/README.md

 It has been tested only on an Ubuntu Server 16.04 (Xenial) 64-bit Docker host VM.
 Your mileage on other systems may vary.

-v0.11 includes:
+v0.12 includes:

 ##### Linux
-- Ubuntu:xenial official base image
+- Ubuntu:xenial official base image (large, but guarantees a "workstation-like" environment)
 - Several Linux troubleshooting tools, from `dig` and `iPerf`, to `nmap` and `tcpdump`.
 - Golang (1.7.1)

 ##### Cloud Foundry tools
 - `bosh-init` (latest)
 - [BOSH](http://bosh.io/) CLI (latest)
+- [`bosh-cli`](https://github.com/cloudfoundry/bosh-cli) (latest) - Alpha version of the new Golang BOSH CLI
 - [uaac](https://docs.cloudfoundry.org/adminguide/uaa-user-management.html) CLI (latest)
 - `cf` CLI (latest)
 - [Concourse](http://concourse.ci/) `fly` CLI (latest)